JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 **Resulting migration script(s) = Current State (Source) – Previous State (Target).**

-In other words, JPA Buddy will generate the resulting migration script for upgrading the target database to the state of the source.
+In other words, JPA Buddy will generate the resulting migration script for upgrading the target database to the source's state.

-As a source you can choose between the following options:
+You can choose between the following source options:

 - **DB** — should be used in case you have an up-to-date database and would like to generate migration scripts for updating another DB to the same state.
-- **Model** — use it to generate migration scripts representing the difference between the current state of the entity relationship model (JPA entities) and old (target) state.
+- **Model** — use it to generate migration scripts representing the difference between the current state of the entity relationship model (JPA entities) and the old (target) state.

 The target can be set to:

-- **DB** — target DB with older version of the schema.
+- **DB** — target DB with an older version of the schema.
 - **Snapshot** — use this option in case you have the desired state stored in a data model snapshot.
 It can be generated by JPA Buddy as well.

 Click OK to proceed further.
 JPA Buddy will analyze the difference between Source and Target and show the Preview dialog to enable fine tuning for the resulting migration script.
 Click Save to add the new script to the project or to append an existing one.